 Geography Education; Geoscience Education; Climate and Environmental Change

-Title: CeMaST Associate Director, Associate Professor of Safety and Health Sciences
+Title: CeMaST Associate Director for Community and University Relations & Cross-Disciplinary Collaboration, Associate Professor of Safety and Health Sciences

 College and Department: College of Applied Science and Technology, Department of Health Sciences

 Contact Info: Phone Number: (309) 438-7237; Email: firstname.lastname@example.org

 Dr. Grieshaber's current research deals with human performance during manual work tasks.
 His research interests include safety through design, ergonomics, and biomechanics.
 He is also interested in emergency management planning and safety and health issues that adversely affect school-aged children.
 Dr. Chris Grieshaber teaches courses in occupational ergonomics, occupational safety engineering methods, and system safety to undergraduate students in Health Sciences.

 College and Department: College of Arts and Sciences, Department of Chemistry

 Contact Info: Phone Number: (309) 438-3708; E-mail: email@example.com